 Granted, not every single one of the games that you can’t buy or play on your PlayStation 4 is a doozy; some of them were, in fact, terrible.
 But it’s a shame when the next Big Rigs: Over the Road Racing is yoinked away from us, or a beloved tie-in disappears due to licensing.
 It’s likely going to be a big problem on the PlayStation 5 over the years, too.

-Here’s just a few PS4 games that have been lost over the years, for one reason or another.
+Here’s just a few PS4 games that have been lost over the years, either because they never saw a physical release before digital delisting, they were multiplayer-only games that were taken offline, or something else entirely.

 Delisted PS4 Games